The Six Universal Emotions Theory

 Many psychologists agree that there are at least six universal emotions, although some may claim there are more.
 Others, like Lisa Feldman Barrett, may believe emotions are more complex and rooted in cultural and behavioral patterns than biology.

-Whatever you believe about emotions, learning to regulate your emotional state and practice healthy self-care can benefit your daily life.
+Whatever you believe about emotions, learning to control your emotional state and practice healthy self-care can benefit your daily life.
 If you want professional advice and support, consider taking the first step to emotional healing by reaching out to a counselor.

 Seeking to improve your mental health?